 Does Portugal have a good education system?

-Portugal has an excellent education system that offers a variety of options for both local and international children.
-It’s compulsory to complete basic education in primary school and a secondary-level education.
+Yes, Portugal has an excellent education system that offers a variety of options for both local and international children.
+Basic education consists of nine years of schooling divided into three cycles, including primary and secondary education.
+The system includes both public and private schools, with private secondary schools and international schools offering different curricula.

 What is education like in Portugal?